Cry-Tokyo/Cloudflare-DYNDNS/README.md

 ### cron.d
 Run these commands with root or a user with the least amount of privliges as cron jobs are typically executed with the permissions of the user who created them.
 ```
-# sudo crontab -e # This will open your editor being VI or nano
+# crontab -e # This will open your editor being VI or nano
 ```
 Add this line to the file: